filipe-freire/linux-update-go-script/README.md

 # Linux Go Install/Update Script

-A bash script that installs/updates your Go version on linux.
+A custom bash script that installs/updates your Go version on linux.

 ## Running the script